Urology Care Foundation - What is Male Infertility?

 Hyperprolactinemia

 Hyperprolactinemia is when the pituitary gland makes too much of the hormone prolactin.
 It's a factor in infertility and erectile dysfunction.
 Treatment depends on what's causing the increase.
-Drugs or less commonly surgery may be used to treat tumors in the pituitary if present.
+Drugs or less often, surgery, may be used to treat tumors in the pituitary if present.

 Hypogonadotropic Hypogonadism

 Hypogonadotropic hypogonadism is when the testicles don't make sperm due to poor stimulation by the pituitary hormones.
 This is due to a problem in the pituitary or hypothalamus.
-It's the cause of a small percentage of infertility in men.
-It can exist from birth,typically being apparent when the young man is supposed to go through puberty ("congenital").
-Or it can show up later ("acquired").
+It's the cause of a small amount of infertility in men.
+It can exist from birth, typically when the young man is supposed to go through puberty ("congenital").
+It can also show up later ("acquired").

-The congenital form, known also as Kallmann's syndrome, is caused by lower amounts of gonadotropin-releasing hormone (GnRH).
+The congenital form, known also as Kallmann syndrome, is caused by lower amounts of gonadotropin-releasing hormone (GnRH).
 GnRH is a hormone made by the hypothalamus.
-The acquired form can be triggered by other health issues such as:
+The acquired form can be brought on by other health issues such as:

 • pituitary tumors